sprpranav/VITMAS_Task0_21MIS0148/README.md

 Git merge will combine multiple sequences of commits into one unified history.
 In the most frequent use cases, git merge is used to combine two branches.
 ## 11) git checkout
 The git checkout command lets you navigate between the branches created by git branch .
+## 12) git rm
+The git rm command can be used to remove individual files or a collection of files.